CronCats/croncat/README.md

 AGENT_MIN_TASK_BALANCE=1
 # When balance is empty, will auto-withdraw rewards to cover signing txns, withdraws the payout account.
 AGENT_AUTO_REFILL=true
+# Helpful if your agent gets kicked after being inactive for any reason.
+Will attempt to re-register and become a pending agent upon next start.
+AGENT_AUTO_RE_REGISTER=false

 # The interval to wait between checking for tasks.
 Good intervals are below 60 seconds and above 10 seconds.
 WAIT_INTERVAL_MS=450000